 Benson Ward practices insurance defense litigation, with a focus on workers' compensation and major insurance matters including bad faith, insurance coverage, and arson & fraud investigations throughout the southeast.

-Mr. Ward represents insurers, third party administrators, self-insureds, and employers, and defends insurance companies in State and Federal Courts.
-He has particular experience with self-insured businesses, manufacturing companies, the food & beverage industry, and the poultry industry.
+Benson represents insurers, third party administrators, self-insureds, and employers, and defends insurance companies in State and Federal Courts.
+He has particular experience with self-insured businesses, the poultry industry, manufacturing companies, and the food & beverage industry.

-Mr. Ward is a frequent speaker for client seminars and presentations, and since 2009 has co-authored the Mercer Law Review's annual survey of Georgia Workers' Compensation law.
-He is a co-author, along with Mike Bagley and John Ferguson, of the recent 9th Edition of the GWCA's Workers' Compensation Desk Manual.
-From 2011-2015, Benson was named a Georgia Rising Star by Super Lawyers.
-Only 2.5 percent of the attorneys in Georgia are honored on the Georgia Rising Stars list.
+Benson is a frequent speaker for client seminars and presentations, and since 2009 has co-authored the Mercer Law Review's annual survey of Georgia Workers' Compensation law.
+He is a co-author, along with Mike Bagley and John Ferguson, of the 9th, 10th, and 11th Editions of the GWCA's Workers' Compensation Desk Manual.
+From 2011-2015, Benson was named a Georgia Rising Star by Super Lawyers, and in 2020 and 2021 Benson was selected to Georgia Super Lawyers.
 He is also an AV Preeminent rated lawyer by Martindale Hubbell.